Homemade dinner rolls! Make the best soft and fluffy dinner rolls with this easy recipe! These old fashioned rolls are so simple to make.

 - Mix on low using the dough hook until the ingredients are combined.

-- Increase speed continue to knead on low for 2 minutes.
+- Continue to knead on low for 2 minutes.

 - Cover the bowl.